magicblock-labs/private-payments-demo/README.md

 ## Payments provider use-case

-A crypto payments provider can have clients (e.g. merchants) be paid in the PER: users send the payments from mainnet to the provider in the PER, who can then settle payments to the merchant privately.
+A crypto payments provider can enable private payments for its clients (e.g. merchants).
+These transactions are executed on the blockchain and compatible to Solana.
+Users can make payments from Solana to the provider's PER, who can then settle payments to the merchant privately.
 Any subsequent payment can happen directly on the PER.

 Benefits:
 - No information is leaked regarding which merchant the user is buying from
-- Reduced fees for merchants as the transfers are all done using an Ephemeral Rollup
+- Reduced fees for merchants as the transfers are executed using an Ephemeral Rollup
 - Using on-ramps and abstracted wallets can make the transactions even more seamless and cheap for the user

 ## Running the demo